Daxing International Airport – the Biggest Airport in the World

 A Secret Garden

-A secret Chinese garden in the terminal.
+There is a Chinese garden within the terminal.

-The Chinese garden includes a pond, a pavilion, a zigzag bridge, verandas and public lounges, providing a taste of local culture for the international travellers and a place for a short break in a natural environment during the trip.
+The garden includes a pond, a pavilion, a zigzag bridge, verandas and public lounges, providing a taste of local culture for the international travellers and a place for a short break in a natural environment during the trip.

 An aerial view of the Chinese garden.